NHS-NGS/GeL2MDT/INSTALLATION.md

     remote_username=User name for remote server
     remote_password=Password for remote server
-    remote_directory=Folder for writing and transferring VEP output
+    remote_directory=Folder for writing and transferring VEP output GMC=Either a list of GMC's if intending to give users set options for GMC or 'None' to leave it as CharField. pull_T3=Boolean; This gives users the option to download T3 so only set to False if you are not pulling T3's routinely

 Once these have been edited, please save the file.